-I don’t often work on a theatre project that profoundly touches me and causes me to re-evaluate my own life … but Vessel, a devised show by the amazing Quintessence Theatre Company, did exactly that.
+Every now and then, a theatre project comes along that profoundly touches me and causes me to re-evaluate everything I think I know about a particular issue … and Vessel, a devised show by the amazing Quintessence Theatre Company, did exactly that.
 It took place in An Táin Arts Centre in Dundalk in November 2015, followed by a run in Dublin’s New Theatre during April 2016.
 During that pre-Repeal era, Vessel aimed to give a voice to Irish stories and lived experiences of abortion.
-With the procedure being almost impossible to legally access in Ireland at that time – and the issue continually swept under the rug by successive generations of politicians – we always knew it was going to be a tough subject to tackle.
+With the procedure being almost impossible to legally access in Ireland at that time – and the issue continually swept under the rug by successive generations of politicians – we always knew it would be a tough subject to tackle.

-Rehearsing the play was both a great joy and a great challenge: fiendishly difficult and emotionally taxing work at times.
+Rehearsing the play was fiendishly difficult and emotionally taxing at times.

-People of differing perspectives came to see the show.
+People of many differing perspectives came to see the show.
 I remember feeling relieved about that, as I had been concerned that only people who were staunchly pro-choice would turn up.
-I can recall one audience member in particular: a religious education teacher who took a firm stance that life began at the moment of conception, but acknowledged the validity of some of our points, and praised Vessel for bringing the topic out into the open.
-Meanwhile, another audience member who was opposed to abortion said that the show had ‘made her think.’
+Our intention was always to open up a dialogue on the issue and shed light on a problem that had so long been relegated to the margins of Irish life.
+I recall one the great respect I had for one audience member in particular: a religious education teacher who took a firm stance that life began at the moment of conception, but praised Vessel for bringing the topic out into the open.
+Meanwhile, another audience member who was staunchly opposed to abortion said that the show had ‘made her think.’

 Before taking part in Vessel, I would have been afraid to speak out on the abortion issue, for fear of causing a row or being seen as pushy or controversial, but my participation in the show melted away a lot of my fears in that regard.
 Abortion had been swept under the rug in this country for far too long, and everyone on the Quintessence team was proud to play their part in breaking the silence.
 Vessel was the play that caused me to be openly, unapologetically pro-choice.